James Iha: 2007–Present: Second solo album and other collaborations

 In the spring of 2007, Iha told Rolling Stone magazine that he was writing and recording songs for a second solo album.
 In the spring of 2007, Iha remixed Midnight Movies and the Postmarks as freebies on the Internet.
 A Chicago weekly reported in June 2007 that Iha had been living in New York City for some time, running a recording studio and independent label.
 Iha had lived in Manhattan since 2000 and has since moved to Brooklyn.

 On December 22, 2008, the Swedish band A Camp (the solo project of the Cardigans vocalist Nina Persson) put out a press release announcing that their new album would come out on April 28, 2009, featuring guest appearances by Iha and other musicians.

 On February 17, 2009, it was announced that Iha had, together with Taylor Hanson, Fountains of Wayne bassist Adam Schlesinger, and Cheap Trick drummer Bun E. Carlos formed a new band called Tinted Windows.
 The band played their first publicized gig at SXSW in Austin, Texas, on March 20.
 Their first album was released on April 21, 2009, to generally positive reviews.

 In August 2010, members of A Perfect Circle posted messages to their Twitter accounts telling fans of their return after a 6-year long hiatus.
 The band later announced tour dates in which they would be playing the entirety of each of their three albums at each concert, with one album being played per night.
 It was announced that the lineup would consist of Maynard James Keenan, Billy Howerdel, Josh Freese, Matt McJunkins, and Iha.

 Iha and Jimmy Chamberlin (left) performing with the Smashing Pumpkins in 2018.

 Iha's second solo album titled Look to the Sky was released in March 2012.
 To begin its promotion, Iha performed at the 2nd EMI ROCKS festival in Saitama, Japan in February 2012, and later in December that year performing a small European tour in London, Paris, Amsterdam and Lisbon.

 In 2013, under management of David Bason, Iha collaborated with Japanese musician Yukihiro Takahashi, writing songs for and performing on Takahashi's album Life Anew, and performing as part of Takahashi's band "In Phase" on tours in Japan.

-In 2014 Iha scored the soundtrack to Lionsgate/Hulu series Deadbeat.
+In 2014 Iha composed the soundtrack for the Lionsgate/Hulu series Deadbeat.

-In 2016 Iha composed the score for James Franco's film Mother, May I Sleep with Danger?
+In 2016 Iha scored the soundtrack to James Franco's film Mother, May I Sleep with Danger?

 In 2017 Iha composed the score for the drama series The Arrangement.

 In 2023 Iha did the music for That 90s Show.

+Personal life

+James is married to fashion and baby clothing designer Ashley Usich; they have two children.